 Module D accounts for the benefits of recycling.
-All scrap collected for recycling at end-of-life of the product is available to produce a recycling credit within Module D. For aluminium products, a predefined "Value of Scrap" dataset does not exist to use for modelling Recovery (module D).
-To calculate the credit, the remaining aluminium (base metal) is recycled to create a secondary aluminium ingot, which is then awarded a credit compared to a virgin aluminium ingot (based on data from the International Aluminium Institute).
-The dataset used for the secondary aluminium ingot assumes 95% material efficiency.
-This dataset was chosen as it is a global average and all recycling of aluminium scrap from New Zealand takes place overseas.
+All scrap collected for recycling at end-of-life of the products is available to produce a recycling credit within Module D. A credit for net scrap is given in Module D based on the worldsteel "Value of scrap" dataset (i.e. the difference between primary and secondary steel) from the MLC Databases 2023 (Sphera, 2023).
+This dataset was chosen as it is a global average and all recycling of steel scrap from New Zealand takes place overseas following the closure of Pacific Steel's Auckland-based electric arc furnace in 2016.
 The recycling rates are as discussed in the previous section.
 If a lower recycling rate is more applicable for a given building type, the Module D results can be pro-rated down to the correct recycling rate.